duy123a/moonside-react/README.md

 A simple post client built with React, Typescript and MUI.

-> You can watch live demo here: [moonside-react.vercel.app]
+> You can watch live demo here: <https://moonside-react.vercel.app>